moumitadeyverma/mdeyvermablogs/README.md

 <br>
 •	Disable DEV ADO and Octopus pipeline once they are good with aks
 <br>
-•	Carefully manage the dll chains.
-Use NuGet for package management.
+•	Store andmanage the DLL versions.
 <br>
 •	Application team to communicate with all consumers about the New dll versions.
 Publish the documented process to consume the latest dlls for new changes.
 <br>